-In addition, certain specific category of medicines and pharmaceutical products as well as chemicals requires a licence for their import.
-These include Dangerous drugs as defined under Section 3 of the Dangerous Drugs Act 2000.
+In addition, a certain specific category of medicines and pharmaceutical products as well as chemicals require a licence for their import.
+These include dangerous drugs as defined under Section 3 of the Dangerous Drugs Act 2000.

 Purpose and coverage of licensing